KaiWeing/cd-parent/README.md

 # cd-parent

-Build fails when calling
+Build fails with this call (since versions:set runs on the submodules as well)
     mvn -Psetversions validate

-But succeeds with
+But succeeds with (versions:set only runs on parent)
     mvn versions:set -DnewVersion=1.0.0